Whitewater and Rock Campus Libraries

 Interim Chancellor Cheryl GreenCheryl Green, Interim 2019

 Cheryl Green brought more than 25 years of experience in higher education and student affairs to her role as interim chancellor.
 During her tenure, she helped implement the Higher Educational Regional Alliance, along with 17 other university and college presidents.
-She prioritized relationship-building both on and off campus, and celebrated the successful conclusion of the Sesquicentennial fundraising campaign.
+She prioritized relationship-building both on and off campus and celebrated the successful conclusion of the Sesquicentennial fundraising campaign.

-Chancellor Beverly KopperBeverly Kopper, 2015 - 2018
+Chancellor Beverly Kopper15.
+Beverly Kopper, 2015 - 2018

 A professor of psychology who previously served as provost, Beverly Kopper focused on increasing student involvement in high-impact practices, including undergraduate research.
-She led a major reorganization of the enrollment and retention units, and championed the construction of the Mary Poppe Chrisman Success Center.
-During her chancellorship, campus experienced record retention and graduation rates.
+She led a major reorganization of the enrollment and retention units and championed the construction of the Mary Poppe Chrisman Success Center.
+During her chancellorship, the campus experienced record retention and graduation rates.

-Chancellor Richard TelferRichard Telfer, 2007 - 2015
+Chancellor Richard Telfer15.
+Richard Telfer, 2007 - 2015

-Martha SaundersMartha Dunagin Saunders, 2005 - 2007
+Martha Saunders14.
+Martha Dunagin Saunders, 2005 - 2007

 The first female chancellor, Dr. Martha D. Saunders brought a varied background to her duties.
 On campus, she finalized plans for major building projects totaling $110 million and focused on revitalizing campus communication and upgrading the mission and goals statement of the University.
-Her philosophy followed three guiding priniciples: know your students, connect them to bigger things, and set a good example.
+Her philosophy followed three guiding principles: know your students, connect them to bigger things, and set a good example.

-Jack MillerJohn (Jack) W. Miller, 1999 - 2005
+Jack Miller13.
+John (Jack) W. Miller, 1999 - 2005

-Gaylon GreenhillH.
-Gaylon Greenhill, 1991 - 1999
+Gaylon Greenhill12.
+H. Gaylon Greenhill, 1991 - 1999

-James ConnorJames R. Connor, 1974 - 1991
+James Connor11.
+James R. Connor, 1974 - 1991

 James R. Connor is best remembered on campus for his warmth and ability to work productively with the people around him.
 He pushed for an internationally diverse faculty and student body, opening doors for minorities and women on campus.
 The Observatory, McGraw Computing Center, and the Greenhouse were all built during his tenure.
 The James R. Connor University Center, the major hub of student life on campus, is named in his honor.

-William CarterWilliam L. Carter, 1967 - 1974
+William Carter10.
+William L. Carter, 1967 - 1974

 The University's last president and first Chancellor William L. Carter served the campus during a time of turmoil.
 The university was merged into the University of Wisconsin system and took on its present name, the country was dealing with the Vietnam War, and the demands of women and minorities in society were changing.
 Campus black students protested and faculty members were terminated and/or censured for political beliefs.
 Carter made the campus and buildings one of the most accessible in the nation for disabled students, receiving a distinguished service award.